Five features fundraisers love about today’s charity silent auctions.

-As a bonus, a few systems store bidding analytics with guest name and contact information for future planning.
-Handy for your next auction.
+As a bonus, a few systems store bidding analytics with guest names and contact information for future planning.
+Handy for your next Charity Silent Auction.

-There’s a variety of silent auction programs on the market and a lot of them make your job easier, bring value to your efforts and improve results.
+There’s a variety of Charity Silent Auction programs on the market and a lot of them make your job easier, bring value to your efforts and improve results.
 If you are looking for a supplier for your next auction, ask for references and be sure they can deliver their service in Canada.